Achingly pretty, slightly bohemian, quietly confident; the small town of Kaş on Turkey’s Turquoise Coast is all of those things. And more besides.

 And, like we said, Kaş is very chilled.
 It has nothing to prove.

-By and large, your shopping experience will also be chilled.
 There’s a distinct lack of the old “Hello, yes please, come into my shop.”

-Experience Ancient History
+In Search Of Ancient History

 King’s Tomb

 Kaş sits on Turkey’s Lycian coast.
-The King’s Tomb – also known as Lions Tomb – stands proudly at the top of Uzun Çarşı.
+The King’s Tomb – also known as Lions’ Tomb – stands proudly at the top of Uzun Çarşı.

 It’s a real chance to get up close and personal with a tomb from the Lycian era.

-Like the tomb of Amyntas in Fethiye, it dates from the 4th Centıury BC.
+Like the tomb of Amyntas in Fethiye, it dates from the 4th Century BC.
 It’s also known as the Lions’ Tomb because the lid features two lions’ heads resting on their paws.

 Unlike the tomb of Amyntas, however, you can reach the King’s Tomb with little effort.